simplegsb/propellerhead-coding-test/README.md

 This project is written in **Node.js**.
 It is an **Express.js** HTTP server providing RESTful web services.

+I spent about 2.5hrs creating this solution.
+To be honest I took an existing larger solution that I had coded for a meditation center and adapted / cut out un-needed features.
+The original solution had been coded be me only.
+If I had more time I would have implemented security but I decided that it would be simpler to remove this feature.

 ## Development

 ### Code